 The Trustees told me that the roof of my unit only protects me, so that means that I have the exclusive use of the roof and am responsible for maintenance thereof.
 Is this true?

-Exclusive use rights are either registered – in which case it is shown on the sectional plan registered at the Surveyor General’s Office and at the Deeds Office – or it can be created under the Rules filed at the Deeds Office.
-Anything else is not exclusive use areas.
+Exclusive use rights are either registered – in which case it is shown on the sectional plan registered at the Surveyor General’s Office and at the Deeds Office – or it can be created under the Rules as approved by the owners and CSOS.
+Anything else is not an exclusive use area.
 You are therefore not responsible for the maintenance of your section’s roof as it is common property and must be maintained by the Body Corporate.

 Do we have to charge an extra levy for exclusive use areas?